geez0219/website-ng/src/assets/api/trace/TrainInfo.md

 ```python
 TrainInfo()
 ```
 Essential training information for logging during training.
-Please don't add this trace into an estimatormanually.
+Please don't add this trace into an estimator    manually.
 An estimator will add it automatically.

 #### Args:

 * **log_steps (int)** :  Interval steps of logging

 ### on_batch_begin
 ```python